ALife-Newsletter/Newsletter/edition_025/65_EngineeringBasalCognition.md

 ![Engineering Basal Cognition Abstract](images/minimalcog.jpeg)

 Taking a synthetic biology angle, they design minimal synthetic genetic circuits capable of reproducing a few types of adaptive behaviours in silico: habituation, sensitisation, and massed-spaced learning (a cognitive strategy in which learning sessions are distributed over time (spaced learning) rather than concentrated over a short period (massed learning)).
 All of the circuits used well-characterised regulatory parts (repressors, quorum-sensing molecules, fluorescent reporters).
-These design decisions are sufficiently grounded in biology to be to be experimentally realisable in E. coli, which is something I feel ALifers sometimes underappreciate.
+These design decisions are sufficiently grounded in biology to be to be experimentally realisable in *E. coli*, which is something I feel ALifers sometimes underappreciate.
 Being able to make concrete predictions of how the real world operates using such tractable models is *really* cool!